Veto vs Multifactor

 - You want read-only access without exposing passwords

-- You need instant revocation of agent access
+- You need fast revocation of agent access

 - You also need human-to-human account sharing